 Posterior tibial tendon radiology

-Often, we use ultrasound or MRI to see tendon changes such as swelling and collagen disorganisation.
-Sometimes, in more severe cases, we see posterior tibial tendon tears, which are generally more painful.
+We often use ultrasound or MRI to detect tendon changes such as swelling and collagen disorganisation.
+In more severe cases, we may see posterior tibial tendon tears, which are generally more painful.

 Navicular stress fracture or posterior tibial tendonitis